onap/vnfrqts-requirements/docs/Chapter8.rst

-type generic template, derived from ENV files in CSAR or other files, with these default values stored on the Ansible Server, together with the overriding parameters passed down from APPC, to create the VNF instance specific set of attribute-value pairs to be used for the run in YAML format.
+type generic template, derived from ENV files in CSAR or other files, with these default values stored on the Ansible Server, together with the overriding parameters passed down from APPC, to create the VNF instance specific set of attribute-value pairs to be used for the run, in INI format.
 Here is an excerpt from such a file that should look somewhat similar to ENV files:

 .. code-block:: none